Reading files in C++ using ifstream: dealing correctly with badbit, failbit, eofbit, and perror()

 }

-This is so simple and at the same time good, because it is the shortest approach following the two basic rules we must follow when using std::getline() (or any other IO operation):
+This is so simple and yet reliable, because it is the shortest approach following the two basic rules we must follow when applying an I/O operation on a stream, as std::getline() is one:

-• If getline() (or …) has set failbit or badbit, do not process the data. eofbit is not required to be checked in the loop and does not necessarily have to prevent data processing.
+• If getline() (or any other IO operation on a stream) has set the stream’s failbit or badbit, do not process the data. eofbit is not required to be checked in the loop and does not necessarily have to prevent data processing.

 The origin of these rules will become clearer while reading the rest of the article.